arduino/help-center-content/content/Software Support/PLC IDE/If-PLC-IDE-isnt-working-with-your-Opta-or-Portenta-Machine-Control.md

 ---

-## If you see an error when programming the device
+## If you see an error when programming the device {#if-you-see-an-error-when-programming-the-device}

 When there is an issue installing the runtime or downloading your code to the device, error messages may appear in the **Resources** tab of the **Output** console.